zerodaycode/Rumble-AI/README.md

     },
     ```

 - Finally, make a pull request proposing your new skill.
-When the skill will be reviewed will be a candidate to become a new Rumble skill.
+When the skill is reviewed reviewed, it will be a candidate to become a new Rumble enhancement.

 ### Congrats